Agni-P: BM-04

+Background

 DRDO has developed a number of missiles for the Indian Armed Forces.
 These include the K Missile family, the Prithvi series, the Agni series, Pralay, Prahaar and Shaurya.
 With the exception of the Pralay and Prahaar missiles, which carry conventional warheads with a restricted range of up to 150-500 km and are intended for tactical battlefield assistance, the majority of the long-range missiles have nuclear warheads.
 The development of a conventionally armed missile with a range of more than 1500 km was therefore deemed necessary in order to counter ship-based threats in the Indian Ocean, Bay of Bengal, and Arabian Sea, as well as land-based threats from beyond the Line of Actual Control (LAC) in the provinces of Xinjiang, Tibet, and Yunnan.
 To address this requirement, by September 2022, DRDO had completed design work of another land-based 1500 km range missile to attack targets across Line of Actual Control with an anti ship variant against aircraft carriers to cover Indian fleets in Bay of Bengal and Arabian Sea.

+Development

 On 5 November 2023, a report suggested that the Indian Armed Forces were considering the induction of a 1,500 km range-class conventional ballistic missile for the proposed Integrated Rocket Force.
 The design of the missile could be inherited from an existing ballistic missile of the Strategic Forces Command.
 As reported in April 2024, the missile was under development.

-The DRDO introduced a full-scale model of the BM-04 hypersonic ballistic missile at the Vigyan Vaibhav 2025 defence exhibition in Hyderabad.
+The DRDO introduced a full-scale model of the BM-04 ballistic missile at the Vigyan Vaibhav 2025 defence exhibition in Hyderabad in March.
 The missile design closely resembled Agni Prime missile with a 10.2 m length, 1.2 m diameter and weight of 11500 kg.
 The missile would be two staged solid propulsion with a range of 400-1500 km.
 The missile guided by IRNSS or GPS.
 The reentry vehicle of the missile was designed to be a boostglide vehicle with an expected terminal speed of over 5 Mach.
 The reentry vehicle featured fixed wings in the middle and control fins in the rear and is to be equipped with over 500 kg conventional warhead.
 The BM-04 will be tasked to "neutralise enemy anti-access/area denial (A2/AD) capabilities and ensure that the Indian defence forces do not face any operational restrictions in a highly contested battlefield".